Welcome to intern life!

 Some of the questions I suggest you ask your manager right away:

 What are the goals of my project?
-WRITE this down and either share it with your mentor to make sure it reflects what they say or be sure to send it as an email to yourself.
+WRITE this down and share it with your mentor to make sure it reflects what they say or be sure to send it as an email to yourself.

 What is confidential and what is not?
 If your company has ANY public facing websites or articles, you may be privileged to the backstory on it and not to mention your actual project.
 So be aware of the boundaries of YOUR NDA, you signed it after all.

 Who else can I learn from?
 Your manager has peers and often they are open to having you learn from others as well.
-This gives you an excellent opportunity to learn about other areas of focus for your team or company.
+This question gives you an excellent opportunity to learn about other areas of focus for your team or company.